Hills: Largo Law (290m), Craig Rock (235m)

-Cross over the road to pick up a narrow path on the opposite side.
-A wooden bench is located at this point.
-After a pleasant 300m walk through trees the path reaches Keil’s Den woodland.
-Enter the woodland and turn right onto the unsurfaced path.
-This next section of the walk takes you through mixed woodland high above the Keil Burn.
-Keep within the woodland until you reach the burn crossing.
-Here you have the choice of either wading through the burn or keeping your feet dry by going out on to the road and using the road bridge.
+On your return from the hill turn right, away from Upper Largo, for 100m.
+A core path marker directs you left along a grass field edge path passing the ruins of Largo House Home Farm to your left.
+Cross the road to pick up a path on the opposite side into Keil’s Den woodland.
+Go right on the unsurfaced path through mixed woodland high above the Keil Burn.
+When you reach the burn crossing you have the choice of wading through the burn or keeping your feet dry by going out on to the road and using the road bridge.

-Soon after crossing the burn the path turns south on the other side of the burn.
-There are a couple of good viewpoints over to Largo Law on this section of the path.
-After passing two bench seats an obvious path goes off to your left downhill to the burn.
-Follow this path down to the burn and then alongside the burn to reach a newish footbridge.
-Cross over the bridge and stay on the obvious path which goes uphill away from the burn, turns east and emerges on to a road opposite a caravan park.
+The path turns south on the opposite side of the burn.
+There are some good viewpoints across to Largo Law from this section.
+After passing two bench seats an obvious path goes off to your left downhill to the burn and a footbridge.
+Cross over the bridge and stay on the obvious path through more woodland until you exit the woods opposite a caravan park.

 Turn right and walk down the road back to Lower Largo.
-Take extreme care and cross over the busy road to follow the road opposite which is signed for the Harbour.
-You can stay on the road all the way down to the harbour and then follow the official coastal path route along the narrow streets back to the car park.
-Alternatively, to avoid the road walk leave the road you are on after the bus stops following a higher level road to a car park.
-At the far end of the car park there is access to the old railway line which leads back to the car park where you started.
-You will need to go down and then up some steps though, to cross a road where the original bridge is no longer in place.
+Once back at the village you can follow the road down to the harbour and then use the coastal path through narrow streets back to the car park.
+Alternatively, to avoid most of the road walk, you can go left on to a higher-level road after the bus stop on the harbour road.
+This road brings you to a car park, at the far end of which is access to the old railway.
+Use the railway route back to the Temple Hill car park.

 View / download this route from Ordnance Survey.